openhpc/cloudwg/tutorials/pearc20/getting-started.md

 ## Getting Started

 This site and the resulting tutorial is designed to be experienced in 3 ways:
-* Standalone tutorial cluster run by the OpenHPC team on which you have a user account
+* [Standalone tutorial cluster](#standalone-tutorial-cluster) run by the OpenHPC team on which you have a user account
-* EventEngine driven tutorial cluster on which you have you are provided a provisioned cluster and have full admin privledges
+* [EventEngine tutorial cluster](#eventengine-tutorial-cluster) on which you have you are provided a provisioned cluster and have full admin privledges
-* An AWS cluster you provision from scratch on your own AWS account following Exercises 1 and 3
+* [Personal AWS cluster](#personal-aws-cluster-from-scratch) you provision from scratch on your own AWS account following [Exercise 1](exercise1.html) and [Exercise 3](exercise3.html)

 ### Standalone Tutorial Cluster

 As part of PEARC 2020, the OpenHPC cloud working group has provisioned an OpenHPC cluster at AWS.
 This cluster will be available from Monday, July 27th 2020 until Friday, August 7th.

-User accounts will be provided to tutorial attendees and they will be used for Exercises 2 and 5.
+User accounts will be provided to tutorial attendees and they will be used for [Exercise 2](exercise2.html) and [Exercise 5](exercise5.html).

 ### EventEngine Tutorial Cluster